Proto-Human language: Syntax

 There are competing theories about the basic word order of the hypothesized Proto-Human.
 These usually assume subject-initial ordering because it is the most common globally.
-Derek Bickerton proposes SVO (subject-verb-object) because this word order (like its mirror OVS) helps differentiate between the subject and object in the absence of evolved case markers by separating them with the verb.
+Derek Bickerton proposed SVO (subject-verb-object) because this word order (like its mirror OVS) helps differentiate between the subject and object in the absence of evolved case markers by separating them with the verb.

 By contrast, Talmy Givón hypothesizes that Proto-Human had SOV (subject-object-verb), based on the observation that many old languages (e.g., Sanskrit and Latin) had dominant SOV, but the proportion of SVO has increased over time.
 On such a basis, it is suggested that human languages are shifting globally from the original SOV to the modern SVO.
 Givón bases his theory on the empirical claim that word-order change mostly results in SVO and never in SOV.

 Exploring Givón's idea in their 2011 paper, Murray Gell-Mann and Merritt Ruhlen stated that shifts to SOV are also attested.
 However, when these are excluded, the data indeed supported Givón's claim.
 The authors justified the exclusion by pointing out that the shift to SOV is unexceptionally a matter of borrowing the order from a neighboring language.
 Moreover, they argued that, since many languages have already changed to SVO, a new trend towards VSO and VOS ordering has arisen.

 Harald Hammarström reanalysed the data.
 In contrast to such claims, he found that a shift to SOV is in every case the most common type, suggesting that there is, rather, an unchanged universal tendency towards SOV regardless of the way that languages change and that the relative increase of SVO is a historical effect of European colonialism.